flatpak/flatpak.github.io/source/faq.html.haml.markdown

   ### Is Flatpak tied to systemd?

-  Somewhat.
-We currently rely on systemd (in particular, systemd user sessions, ie. `systemd --user`) to set up cgroups for our sandbox.
+  No. Versions of flatpak 0.6.10 relied on systemd for cgroups setup, but this is no longer required.

   ### Is Flatpak the same as xdg-app?